 “There is an undeniable reputation throughout tech of the kind of engineering talent that comes out of the University of Waterloo.
 The students here are probably going to be the business leaders of this century.” – Alexis Ohanian, Co-Founder, Reddit

-5. UWaterloo has held the title “Canada’s Most Innovative University” for 27 consecutive years
+5. UWaterloo held the title “Canada’s Most Innovative University” for 28 consecutive years

-You read that correctly – in its yearly rankings Maclean’s Magazine (Canada’s top business and politics publication) has named the University of Waterloo “Canada’s Most Innovative University” for the last 27 years.
+You read that correctly – in its yearly rankings Maclean’s Magazine (Canada’s top business and politics publication) has named the University of Waterloo “Canada’s Most Innovative University” for 28 years straight.

 This ranking has a lot to do with all the information you just read – UWaterloo attracts the best students in Canada, has world-renowned strengths in innovation-centric fields like engineering, mathematics and computer science, and the overwhelming majority of its students graduate with substantial hands-on, on-the-job experience.